Skip to Main Content

 Oslo is not the only Norwegian city generating serious restaurant attention.
 RE-NAA in Stavanger holds two Michelin stars and operates in a different tier of ambition.
 FAGN in Trondheim has earned its own recognition further north.
 Coastal alternatives like Gaptrast in Bergen and the destination-format Under in Lindesnes have extended the map of Norwegian fine dining well beyond the capital.
 Within Oslo itself, the range extends from the multi-course ceremony of Maaemo to the more accessible register of Arakataka.

-Becco's positioning within that picture is as a wine-led address in the mid-to-upper tier of the capital, operating with enough curatorial seriousness to earn external specialist recognition without necessarily competing directly with the tasting-menu format that defines the very leading of the market.
+Becco's positioning within that picture is as a wine-led address in the mid-to-upper tier of the capital, operating with enough curatorial seriousness to earn external specialist recognition without necessarily competing directly with the tasting-menu format that defines the very best of the market.
 For diners who find the full ceremony of a seven-course menu with matched pairings more than they want on a given evening, a room anchored by a strong list and credible kitchen tends to offer a more flexible entry point into serious Oslo dining.
 The comparison set is less Maaemo and more the cluster of address-driven, beverage-serious rooms that have emerged across European capitals over the last several years, from the natural-wine bars of Paris's 11th to the producer-focused lists of Copenhagen's Vesterbro.

 Planning Your Visit